 holds a surplus of dollars which that creditor nation uses to buy our treasury paper which

-Hong Kong) owned $868 billion in U.S. Treasuries which is 21% of a total $4.2 trillion held by
+Kong) owned $868 billion in U.S. Treasuries which is 21% of a total $4.2 trillion held by foreign

 Our domestic deficits are exacerbated by our internationalized national debt.
 When an

-foreclosing on the house and forcibly selling it to recover the loan.
-When our government
+on the house and forcibly selling it to recover the loan.
+When our government runs a deficit,

-flaring national tempers lead to war between two superpowers?
-What if China experiences
+national tempers lead to war between two superpowers?
+What if China experiences a burst

 These are some bewildering and frightening scenarios.
 There is however, a happier

 alternative.
 We, as individuals, must once again and at once muster our creativity and

 productivity to expand the economic base.
 We did it during the high-tech boom of the 1990's

 and we can do it again.
 It means taking stock in ourselves, individually and collectively as a